 It’s best to avoid wearing shorts when performing any jumps because of all the vigorous movements you need to endure with the horse.
 With the way that you control the horse with your legs, especially with jumping, it’s just better with riding pants like the ones further down in this article.

-When you going for a quick dip in the water nearby
+When you go for a quick dip in the water nearby

 Sometimes it’s a treat to go for a dip in the water nearby.
 This is one of the times where I think it’s great just to go bareback and perfectly fine just to wear shorts.
 They won’t get heavy with the water and they’ll dry quickly as well.